 Introduction

-Position Adjustments provide flexibility and power to FTE Tree.
+Position adjustments provide flexibility and power to FTE Tree.
 They can be added as defaults to job codes, job code families cascading down the organizational tree, or individually to selected positions.
 Adjustments enable the addition of costs for taxes, benefits, annual bonuses, shift differentials, and more.

-Adjustment Types
+Adjustment types

 -